 A bot can extract the required data from multiple channels (files, presentations, internet, archives, ERP and CRM systems, etc.) and unite it into a single centralized system.
 This way, your employees won’t have to spend their time on long data searches across disparate sources, its analysis, and reports creation as well.

-RPA software solutions are being successfully used for automating a number of financial operations associated with customer service.
+RPA software development is being successfully used for automating a number of financial operations associated with customer service.
 Some examples include using a bot for tasks like direct debit cancellation, foreign transactions, account closing, incoming online requests, and much more.

 Additionally, software bots can provide people with personalized financial advice and even offer investment plans.
 Another great advantage of software robots is the fact that they don’t get tired and can ensure 24/7 support.